ArduPilot/ardupilot_gazebo/README.md

 ## Prerequisites

-Gazebo Sim Garden is supported on Ubuntu 20.04 (Focal) and (22.04) Jammy.
+Gazebo Sim Garden is supported on Ubuntu 20.04 (Focal) and 22.04 (Jammy).
-If you are running Ubuntu as a virtual machine you will need at least Ubuntu 20.04 (Focal) in order to have the OpenGL support required for the `ogre2` render engine.
+If you are running Ubuntu as a virtual machine you will need at least Ubuntu 20.04 in order to have the OpenGL support required for the `ogre2` render engine.
 Gazebo Sim and ArduPilot SITL will also run on macOS (Big Sur and Monterey; Intel and M1 devices).